will-warren/blackjack_redux/README.md

 # blackjack_redux

-A refactoring and revision of an early exercise.
+A refactoring and revision of an early exercise:

 Create a game of Blackjack that one person plays on the command line against a computer dealer, with the following rules:

 The only valid moves are hit and stand.
 Allow the player to play as many turns as they want.
 The dealer will stand at 17 (soft or hard)
 The dealer uses one deck and reshuffles after each round.
-[OPTIONAL] The game should start the player with $100 and bets are $10.
+The game should start the player with $100 and bets are $10.
 A player's turn is over when they are out of money

 For my portfolio and contact information, please visit me: [Will Warren](https://willwile4.github.io)